-Victoria’s Secret Model Joy Corrigan Bares Cleavage In Low Cut Top On Instagram
+Victoria’s Secret Model Joy Corrigan Bares Cleavage In Low-Cut Top On Instagram

 This breaks my heart ????????????????????Over one million seabirds are killed by ocean pollution each year.
 Three hundred thousand dolphins and porpoises die each year as a result of becoming entangled in discarded fishing nets, among other items.
 One hundred thousand sea mammals are killed in the ocean by pollution each year.
 Let’s stand up and make a change! ????????????????✨If you guys want to help here are some simple way to start: – Any time you see litter, regardless of what it is, pick it up and properly dispose of it.
 Remember: Reduce.
 Reuse.
 Recycle.
 Reduce your usage of single-use plastics.
 Reuse plastic packaging as many times as you can.
 Recycle rather than throw away! ♻️ ????????????
 Photo cred: @marionsealy Thank you @shirleypeartans For my amazing sun kissed tan!
 Until next time Miami! ????????♀️????????????Where should I travel next?

-She’s also working on developing a fashion brand called Naked Species and it looks like the brand will reflect her interests in conservation.
+She’s also working on developing a fashion brand called Naked Species, and it looks like the brand will reflect her interests in conservation.
 The Instagram page for the line hints that it will offer sustainable clothing.
 Both the website and Corrigan’s Instagram page say that more information about the brand will be coming “soon.”

 Corrigan told Ocean Drive that Naked Species will be an “eco-friendly fitness line” that will donate a portion of its revenue to environmental conservation charities.
-In the same interview, she expresses admiration for high cut one-pieces that were popular in the 1990s and based on recent Instagram posts on its page, it looks like that will be one of the brand’s signature designs.
+In the same interview, she expresses admiration for high-cut one-pieces that were popular in the 1990s and based on recent Instagram posts on its page, it looks like that will be one of the brand’s signature designs.